15 Guilt-Free, Cheesy Snacks from The Store

 1 stick: 80 calories, 6 g fat, 3.5 g sat fat, 210 mg sodium, 0 g carbs, 0 g fiber, 0 g sugar, 7 g protein

-Smith points out that Mozzarella and other fresher (i.e. lower in salt) cheeses are typically healthier and lower in saturated fat.
-These Stringles not only trigger nostalgia, but they’re a low-calorie snack, that’s high in protein and easy to eat on the run.
+Smith points out that Mozzarella and other fresh (i.e. lower in salt) cheeses are typically healthier and lower in saturated fat.
+These Stringles chesse snacks not only trigger nostalgia, but they're a low-calorie nosh that's high in protein and easy to eat on the run.

 Sargento Natural Reduced Sodium Colby-Jack Cheese Snacks